The social sciences include a range of subjects, from international relations to politics to geography.

 Particular research strengths include big data, future cities, resource management and global economic performance.

-Aside from PPE, undergraduate degrees within the division include geography, archaeology and anthropology, law, human sciences, and other combinations.
+Aside from PPE, undergraduate courses within the division include geography, archaeology and anthropology, and law and human sciences.

 Fields of study include economics, government, sociology, gender studies and psychology.